amejiarosario/EPI-to-LC/README.md

-# Study guides for shortened time frames (based on version 2.0.0 of the C++ edition)
+# Study guides for shortened time frames (based on version 2.0.0 of 2015)

 <table>
   <thead>